tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 }
 ```

-As seen in the above examples, there is significant difference between the two formats as described below.
+As seen in the above examples, there is a significant difference between the two formats, which are:

 * Bounding boxes -
-Pascal VOC bounding box is the x and y co-ordinates of the top left and x and y co-ordinates of the bottom right edge of the rectangle.On the other hand, bounding box in COCO is the x and y co-ordinate of the top left and the height and width.
+The structure of the bounding boxes in Pascal VOC consists of an x and y coordinates of the top left and x and y coordinates of the bottom-right edge of the rectangle.
+On the other hand, the bounding box in COCO is the x and y coordinate of the top left and the height and width.
 * Data storage - Annotations in COCO format generate a single JSON file for the whole dataset while Pascal VOC creates separate XML files per image.
+* Label ID's - The classes in the COCO format (e.g. car, person, bike) have predefined ID numbers.
+To prevent issues, and to maintain consistency, the same ID's must be used if the class is already predefined in COCO standard.
+For additional classes, it is possible to add new IDs when needed.
+For the Pascal VOC format, the ID's can be freely defined.

-Despite these differences, it should be noted that choosing either format does not impact model training.However it has  an impact on the tool you choose for labelling the data.
-For annotating the images in both the formats, several open source softwares are available.
-As an example [VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/) can be used for COCO annotations while [LabelImg](https://github.com/tzutalin/labelImg) can be used to annotate in PASCAL VOC format.
+Despite these differences, it should be noted that choosing either format does not impact model training.
+However, it has an impact on the tool you choose for labelling the data.
+For annotating the images in both the formats, several open-source softwares are available.
+As an example, [VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/) can be used for COCO annotations while [LabelImg](https://github.com/tzutalin/labelImg) can be used to annotate in PASCAL VOC format.

-It should be ensured that the images and their corresponding annotated files must have same names when using Pascal VOC format.
+It should be ensured that the images and their corresponding annotated files must have the same names when using the Pascal VOC format.
 The final folder for Pascal VOC should look like
 ```
 data
  ├── Dummy_dataset